“I want to be a part of it, New York, New York”

 The Statue of Liberty is a must-see when traveling to the Big Apple.
 The first time I visited New York, I naively assumed I could see her from almost anywhere in the city (thanks, every movie based in New York I watched as a kid).
 But I digress…

 While planning your trip, it’s important to note that there are actually three types of tickets you can get: Grounds Only, Pedestal, or Crown.
 Crown tickets are reserved up to 6 months in advance!

-Reserve tickets and read more about planning your trip here.
+Reserve tickets and read more about planning your trip on the NPS site.